-A few weeks ago I wrote a short article which highlighted GUI solutions for monitoring and controlling PHP OPcache.
-We all know that enabling PHP OPcache provides massive performances gains (see benchmark graph at the end of article).
+A few weeks ago, I wrote a short article highlighting GUI solutions for monitoring and controlling PHP OPcache.
+We all know that enabling PHP OPcache provides massive performance gains (see benchmark graph at the end of the article).
 In addition, since PHP 5.5, OPcache is now enabled by default.
 With these facts in mind, is it possible to squeeze a little more performance out of PHP by tweaking OPcache’s directives?
 This is what I’ll set out to answer.

-Also, although OPcache works regardless of the PHP handler used, I wanted to make sure the results were the same with PHP-FPM as well.
+Also, although OPcache works regardless of the PHP handler used, I wanted to make sure the results were the same with PHP-FPM.
 So I changed the default mpm_prefork to mpm_event (more about mpm_event: Strip Down Apache to Improve Performance & Memory Efficiency) and swapped out mod_PHP for PHP-FPM on the same 1GB/1 CPU core VPS:

-These are not mind blowing results.
+These are not mind-blowing results.
 However, depending on your current throughput of PHP requests, you may be happy to take whatever improvements you can find.
-Also, this test was with Wordpress only, with other PHP web apps and scripts these results could result in even more performance gains, or less… you can read the following config options and be the judge.
-Share your sweet-spot settings and/or advise for OPcache.
+Also, this test was with WordPress only; with other PHP web apps and scripts, these results could result in even more performance gains, or less… you can read the following config options and be the judge.
+Share your sweet-spot settings and advice for OPcache.

 (default “2”) Prevents caching files that are less than this number of seconds old.
 It protects from caching of incompletely updated files.
-In case all file updates on your site are atomic, you may increase performance setting it to “0”.
+You may increase performance by setting this to “0”.
 Documentation is limited.

 Fast shutdown attempts to use a faster mechanism for clearing memory.
-If enabled, a fast shutdown sequence is used that doesn’t free each allocated block, but instead relies on the Zend Engine memory manager to deallocate the entire set of request variables in mass.
-Use this with PHP7+, may experience segfaults with older versions of PHP.
+If enabled, an immediate shutdown sequence is used that doesn’t free each allocated block.
+Instead, it relies on the Zend Engine memory manager to deallocate the entire set of request variables in mass.
+Use this with PHP7+.
+You may experience segfaults with older versions of PHP.

-Here’s a copy of the config (opcache.ini) that was used…
+Here’s a copy of the config (opcache.ini) that I’ve used…

 default PHP OPcache: